apache/pekko-grpc/docs/src/main/paradox/server/pekko-http.md

 secure your gRPC routes to only accept calls that include this token.

-### Akka HTTP authentication route
+### Pekko HTTP authentication route

-This route could be any arbitrary Akka HTTP route.
+This route could be any arbitrary Pekko HTTP route.
 For this example we just provide a hint in the response body:

 Scala